awesomephant/blog/posts/continuous-typography.md

 But regardless of the precise implementation, I think that the idea that that any typographic attribute (including variable font parameters) can be a function (linear, exponential, stepped, Bezier, random, or otherwise) of any given input variable (user preference, screen dimensions, connection speed, time of day, display language, or whatever else) is an incredibly powerful one, and worth exploring as an aesthetic as well as a technical proposition.
 I'm already using basic linear functions in practice with promising results.

 I'm especially interested in what a visual design tool would look like if it was built on the model of continuous typography.
-Tim Brown makes this point in Flexible Typesetting (2018), writing: \_"Your design tool is working against you.
+Tim Brown makes this point in Flexible Typesetting (2018), writing:[^9]

+> Your design tool is working against you.
 It is stuck in the traditional mindset of absolute measurements.
 This is precisely one reason why people very good at web design argue that designers should learn to write code.
-No mainstream design tools […] are completely appropriate for the practice of typesetting today."[^9]
+No mainstream design tools […] are completely appropriate for the practice of typesetting today.

 To my knowledge this situation hasn't changed much since - so there's plenty of room for exploration.
-With better tools, continuous typography might become more than a way to _make the type look good on a phone_: a new method for visual expression in its own right. [^10]
+With better tools, continuous typography might become more than a way to _make the type look good on a phone_: a new method for visual expression in its own right.

 ## Update February 2, 2021

 I finally got around to writing a demo of what a design tool for continuous typography might look like - basically a working version of the final figure above.
-[Play with it here](https://awesomephant.github.io/continuous-typography/), or [read more about here](/work/continuous-type-tester/).
+[Play with it here](https://awesomephant.github.io/continuous-typography/), or [read about it here](/work/continuous-type-tester/).

 [^1]: Robert Bringhurst (2016): _The Elements of Typographic Style, Version 4.2_, Chapter 8.
 Hartley & Marks.
 [^2]: Pedro Rodriguez (2020): \*[Linearly Scale font-size with CSS clamp() Based on the Viewport](https://css-tricks.com/linearly-scale-font-size-with-css-clamp-based-on-the-viewport/)